Chuo-ku Tourism Association Official Blog

 daikok4.jpg

-Excuse me, I was from Suzuka City, Mie Prefecture.
+Sorry, I was from Suzuka City, Mie Prefecture.

 daikok5.jpg

-Shibarando was located in Kyobashi Mizutanicho at this time, and Kotayu himself was also involved with Chuo-ku.
+Shibarando was located in Mizutanicho, Kyobashi at this time, and Kotayu himself was also involved with Chuo-ku.

 daikok3.JPG